omermikhailk/omermikhailk/README.md

 What do I want to study?

-\- 👨🎓 I plan to major in computer science (Informatik) from a university in Germany.
+\- 👨🎓 I plan to major in computer science from a university in Germany.

 What languages do I know?